 From an Irish Priest

 In West Ireland, a scholarly priest of the Roman Church tells us is almost wholly the result of his own memories and experiences as an Irish boy in Connemara:

 Knock Ma Fairies

 "Knock Ma, which you see over there, is said to contain excavated passages and a palace where the fairies live, and with them the people they have taken.
 And from the inside of the hill there is believed to be an entrance to an underground world.
 It is a common opinion that after consumptives die they are there with the fairies in good health.
-The wasted body is not taken into the bill, for it is usually regarded as not the body of the deceased but rather as that of a changeling, the general belief being that the real body and the soul are carried off together, and those of an old person from Fairyland substituted.
+The wasted body is not taken into the hill, for it is usually regarded as not the body of the deceased but rather as that of a changeling, the general belief being that the real body and the soul are carried off together, and those of an old person from Fairyland substituted.
 The old person left soon declines and dies." - Anonymous priest

 Safeguards against Fairies